alnoki/AAAAAA/docs/dev/development.rst

 ###########

 .. tip::
    The AAAAAA ``README``, at the bottom of the :xref:`AAAAAA-repo`, contains some additional links that are commonly referenced during development as well as some philosophies and directory structure notes

 .. toctree::
-   :caption: Development
+   :caption: Contents
    :maxdepth: -1

    zen
    code

 *****
 Tools